Teri Meri Kahaani (film)

 Kohli conceived Teri Meri Kahaani from the idea of soulmates, showing the strength of love beyond generations by having the same two actors portray all three couples without using a reincarnation theme.
 He co-wrote the film with Robin Bhatt.
 Muneesh Sappel created three sets for depicting the different time periods, requiring months of research and detailed designs.
-Principal photography began in Mumbai in mid-2011 and later moved to London, where it was primarily shot at the Jublee Campus of the University of Nottingham and Stratford-upon-Avon.
+Principal photography began in Mumbai in mid-2011 and later moved to London, where it was primarily shot at the Jubilee Campus of the University of Nottingham and Stratford-upon-Avon.

 Sajid–Wajid composed the soundtrack with lyrics by Prasoon Joshi.
-The film was released on 22 June 2012 to mixed reviews to positive reviews from critics, receiving praise mostly for the performances of the lead pair and their chemistry, the music and the production design, especially the re-creation of 1960s Mumbai.
+The film was released on 22 June 2012 to mixed–to–positive reviews from critics, receiving praise mostly for the performances of the lead pair and their chemistry, the music and the production design, especially the re-creation of 1960s Mumbai, but were disappointed with the story's predictability.
 Made on a budget of ₹300 million, the film grossed ₹540 million.
+This film marks the first time Kohli directing a film outside Yash Raj Films.

 Plot

-In 1960, aspiring musician Govind and popular Bollywood superstar Rukhsar meet on a train heading to Bombay, India.
-Ruksar had run away from her home Lucknow with her best friend to become a film star.
+In 1960, aspiring musician Govind and popular Bollywood superstar Rukhsar met on a train heading to Bombay, India.
+Ruksar had run away from her home in Lucknow with her best friend to become a film star.
 The two bond over their careers but part ways after arriving in Bombay.
-Govind befriends Radhika, a confident and modern girl, who is charmed by his simplicity.
-Rukhsar and Govind meet again and hit it off at a party, but Govind notices a photo journalist following them.
+Govind befriends Radhika, a confident and modern girl who is charmed by his simplicity.
+Rukhsar and Govind meet again and hit it off at a party, but Govind notices a photojournalist following them.
 He holds Radhika's hand to mislead the journalist, unaware that Radhika has fallen in love with him.
 Radhika is the best friend Rukhsar had run away with, and the two tell each other about the man they've fallen in love with, not realising he is the same person.
-When Rukhsar, Radhika and Govind all meet, the three realise what happened and brokenheartedly part ways.
+When Rukhsar, Radhika, and Govind all meet, the three realise what happened and brokenheartedly part ways.

 In London in 2012, college students Krrish and Radha meet after Krrish breaks up with his girlfriend, Meera, on his birthday.
 After a misunderstanding between Krrish and Radha is cleared, they become friends and spend time getting to know each other.
 When Meera learns that Krrish is with Radha, she angrily uploads embarrassing photos of him to Facebook that go viral.
 Radha learns that Krrish spent the night with her on his birthday only two hours after he broke up with Meera, but when she tries to talk to him, he is too busy retaliating against Meera.
 Frustrated and heartbroken, Radha leaves.